How to spend a Fun Day at Felixstowe Beach Suffolk

 From 1st April to 31st October, you can take the foot ferry to either Harwich (15 mins) or to Shotley (27 mins).
 Running in good weather, it’s the only ferry service connecting Suffolk and Essex.

-It offers stunning news of the container port and ships and coastline.
-You can also take your bike!
-Cyclists make a note if you don’t want to cycle the long way round!
-Check out the Harwich Harbour Ferry timetable for crossing times.
+Cyclists make a note if you donโt want to cycle the long way round!
+Check out the Harwich Harbour Ferry Timetable for crossing times.
 The company offers other excursions including seal watching trips.

 Step Back in Time at Landguard Fort

-Plan 1 ½ – 2 hours to get around the fort.
-With a history spanning over 450 years, Landguard Fort is known as one of England’s best preserved coastal defences.
-It’s also the site of the last opposed invasion of the country in 667.
-Check out the maze of rooms, passageways and tunnels!
+Plan 1 ยฝ – 2 hours to get around the fort.
+With a history spanning over 450 years, Landguard Fort is known as one of Englandโs best preserved coastal defences.

 Linger over displays and artefacts that offer an insight into life inside the fort.
 Fascinating and well worth a visit.
-You’ll even hear ghostly tales of those who haunt the fort!
+Youโll even hear ghostly tales of those who haunt the fort!
 Did you just shiver – me too!

 Check their website for more information and booking times.
 It is an English Hertitage site so if you’re a member then entrance is free.